hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

         | 4 | 4 | 2 | mandarin | mandarin | 84 | 6.0 | 4.6 | 0.79 |

 + Classification and Regression
-    + Both classificationa dn regression take a set of training instances and learn a mapping to a __target value__.
+    + Both classification and regression take a set of training instances and learn a mapping to a __target value__.
     + For classification, the target value is a _discrete_ class value
         + Binary: target value = $0$ (negative class) or $1$ (positive class), e.g., detecting a fraudulent credit card transaction
         + Multi-class: target value is one of a set of discrete values, e.g., labelling the type of fruit from physical attributes